alexisakers/JavaScriptKit/README.md

 # JavaScriptKit

-Evaluate JavaScript programs from within a WebKit web view.
-Generate and evaluate type-safe JavaScript expressions.
-Automatically convert objects and enumeration cases from and to JavaScript.
-Easily check for errors.
+JavaScriptKit is a powerful replacement for JavaScriptCore to use with your WebKit web views.

+## Features

+- Generate and evaluate type-safe JavaScript expressions in WKWebView
+- Automatically encode and decode values, JSON objects and enumerations to and from JavaScript
+- Easily handle errors